Wherrett-A/python-portfolio/assessment/feedback.md

 *Describe here the work that is in the ``practicals`` folder.
 Pay special attention to any work you have included that is not taken from the sheets on MyBeckett.
 Write no more than 100 words.*

-each folder contains python files named task1.py, task2.py... etc. each one corresponds to a task from that weeks portfolio tasks.
+Each folder contains python files named task1.py, task2.py... etc. each one corresponds to a task from that weeks portfolio tasks.
 All portfolio tasks are completed and are fully functional.
 I am not aware of any errors or bugs.
 Each python file contains a multi-line comment containing the task brief.
+In the additional work directory, there is a program called 'totp.py', this will eventually generate time base authentication codes.
+It currently does generate a unique 6 digit integer every 30 seconds however this number is not the same as other authenticator apps given the same key.

 ## 1. Task 1: Pizza Prices